TecnoQueers/OutintheOpen/README.md

 The co-founders of  Out in the Open! are LGBTQI+ and digital rights activists working in the frontlines to defend human rights in the digital environment.

-Pablo Aguilera @tecnoqueers & Agneris Sampieri
+Pablo Aguilera & Agneris Sampieri

 ## How to get involved?